 Electricity

-Repair category: 2
+Repair category: 3

 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property appears relatively modern but there is no evidence of a recent test.
+Element of the installation in this property is dated (rewireable fuses) and there is no evidence of a recent test.
+Exposed wiring was also noted in the meter cupboard.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.